michaelkotrous/form477-panels/README.md

 ## Changing the Sample, or Sample Size
 Assembling the full national panel for all U.S. Census tracts in the 48 contiguous U.S. states and Washington, D.C. requires at least 64 GB of RAM.
 The full national panel is about 40 GB in size.

 If you have insufficient RAM to work with the full national panel, you can select a sample by randomly drawing a given percentage of U.S. census tracts.
 Modify `master.do` to execute `append-random.do` rather than `append-full.do`.
-You will also need to edit lines 10,  of `scripts/broadbandcompetition-panel.do` to use the dataset US-Fixed-Panel-Random-Merged.dta.
+You will also need to edit lines 10, 29, 47, 60, and 73 of `scripts/broadbandcompetition-panel.do` to use the dataset US-Fixed-Panel-Random-Merged.dta.

 By default, `scripts/append-random.do` will sample 25 percent of U.S. census tracts.
 Edit line 36 of `scripts/append-random.do` to change the sample size.